juuisle/zocho-sensor/README.md

 # Zocho-Ten Smart Sensor

-The piece of software you are viewing is written in "freeRTOS style" with the ESP-IDF framework, provided by the manufactor of the ESP32.
+This software is powerd bythe ESP-IDF FreeRTOS framework.
 To learn more about ESP-IDF, please refer to the documentation at: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/index.html

 ### Hardware Required